Some of the links in this post may be affiliate links.

 Light is a hard issue in general to digest as far as growing plants go.
 It requires some experimentation, trial and error, and observation to see what works best for YOU!

 Despite what you read on the internet on many sites, this plant can take some direct sun.
 I will tell you what has worked well in my experience.

 Actually, I have corresponded with two people that have had their Pileas growing in full sun.
 I’m not advocating this necessarily, but it can work.

 One thing that can happy though is that the color of your leaves will turn an overall yellow-ish green color in stronger light.
-Just be aware of this!

 The general advice you’ll see on many sites is “bright indirect.”
 The dreaded bright indirect recommendation!
 Let me tell you what has worked for me.

 I have two Pilea peperomioides plants and both are in different areas of light exposure.
-I have one that receives no direct sun at all, but it is just inches away from a very large Northern exposure window.
+I have one that receives no direct sunlight at all, but it is just inches away from a very large Northern exposure window.